Dark matter as the source of neutrino mass: theory overview and experimental prospects: Revamped scotogenic model

 Let us first start with the case of pure-triplet~($\Sigma^0$) fermionic dark-matter, which occurs by taking the limit $M_F\to\infty$.
 The relic dark-matter abundance is determined by the annihiliation and co-annihiliation of $\Sigma^0$ and $\Sigma^{\pm}$, as shown in Fig.~\ref{fig:ann-pure-triplet}.
 Note that co-annihilations between $\Sigma^0$ and $\Sigma^{\pm}$ are also efficient, due to their small mass splitting~\footnote{ At tree level $M_{\Sigma^{\pm}}=M_{\Sigma^0}$ but, for large $M_{\Sigma}$, ${\Sigma^{\pm}}$ becomes $\mathcal{O}(170\,\text{MeV})$ heavier than ${\Sigma^0}$ due to one-loop radiative corrections~\cite{Cirelli:2005uq}.}. \\[-.2cm]

 These co-annihilations force the triplet DM mass to lie in the narrow range from $2.3$~TeV to 2.4 TeV, see left panel of Fig.~\ref{fig:relic-pure-triplet}.
 The production cross-section for such a heavy DM particle at the LHC with 13 TeV will be very small.
 Likewise, its direct detection by nuclear recoil, as it this occurs only at the loop level.
 On the other hand, for the pure-singlet DM fermion $F$, as discussed in Sec.~\ref{sec:dm-fermion-scoto}, the main annihilation channels which determine the DM relic abundance are $F F\to\ell_i\ell_j, \nu_i\nu_j$ via the Yukawa coupling $Y_F$, see Fig.~\ref{fig:relic-pure-singlet}.
-Depending on the value of the $Y_F$ Yukawa coupling, the allowed DM mass can have a broad range of possible values, much smaller than that of the pure-triplet case, as seen in the right panel of Fig.~\ref{fig:relic-pure-triplet}.
-However, direct detection proceeds only at the loop-level.
+Depending on the value of the $Y_F$ Yukawa coupling, the allowed DM mass can have a broad range of possible values, compared with the pure-triplet case, as seen in the right panel of Fig.~\ref{fig:relic-pure-triplet}.
+However, direct detection proceeds only at the loop-level in both cases.

+.2cm We now turn to the full-fledged revamped scotogenic scenario.
+In this case the mixing between $\Sigma_0$ and $F$ implies two mechanisms for fermionic dark-matter annihilation: \begin{enumerate} \item Through t/u-channel process mediated by the $\mathbb{Z}_2$-odd scalars $\eta^\pm,\,\eta_{I,R}^{}$ and fermions $\Sigma^\pm,\,\chi_{1,2}^{}$, as depicted by the first three diagrams in Fig. \ref{fig:ann-DM}.
+As a result, the Yukawa couplings $Y_{F,\,\Sigma}$ will control the relic density of the singlet-like dark-matter fermion.